yoyoberenguer/EPROM/README.md

 including internal resistors R1 and R2 between GND (pin 5) and the SENSE (pin 8) input.
 However the version LT1073CN8 does not have these resistors and they will be included in our project separately to define the output voltage gain.
-Advantages of the LT1073CN are the operating voltage range, from 1V to 30V, the low battery
+Advantages of the LT1073CN are the operating voltage range from 1V to 30V, the low battery
 detection and the optional output current capping

 This chip works with a wide range of batteries voltage sources such as 1.5V AA alkaline or